HankB/Linux_ZFS_Root/Debian/README.md

 * The `-f` (force) flag is included in the `zpool create` commands because on too many occasions the command exited with a warning and indicated it could be overridden with this flag.
 * The device is wiped using `wipefs` of all previous filesystem signatures.
 This was added because a previous ZFS pool would cause `zpool create` to fail, even with the `-f` option.
 In the case of using preconfigured partitions, this is applied to the partitions selected for the boot pool and root pool.
 * Specify the URL http://deb.debian.org/debian on the `debootstrap` command line.
 It is not clear to me what the default is.
-TODO: revciew all instructions to identify any other changes/deviations.
+TODO: reciew all instructions to identify any other changes/deviations.

 ## Limitations

 * The script requires interaction.
 Some commands could probably be fully automated but at present it is necessary to acknowledge a popup regarding the ZFS license.
+Be expecially careful when typing the pass phrase as if the two dont match, the install fails.

 ## Motivation